-- iv.
-Avoid suicide contagion.
-It should be explained in the staff meeting described above that one purpose of trying to identify and give services to other high risk students is to prevent another death.
-The crisis team will work with teachers to identify students who are most likely to be significantly affected by the death.
-In the staff meeting, the crisis team will review suicide warning signs and procedures for reporting students who generate concern. - v.
-Initiate support services.
-Students identified as being more likely to be affected by the death will be assessed by the Administration and Crisis Team to determine the level of support needed.
+Students identified as being more likely to be affected by the death will be assessed by a school counselor to determine the level of support needed.
 The crisis team will coordinate support services for students and staff in need of individual and small group counseling as needed.
 In concert with parents or guardians, crisis team members will refer to community mental healthcare providers to ensure a smooth transition from the crisis intervention phase to meeting underlying or ongoing mental health needs.